danyalejandro/imgzoompan/README.md

 ## Configuration options:

-Although everything is optional, its recommended to at least provide the image dimensions (ImgWidth, ImgHeight) for full drag & zoom functionality.
+Although everything is optional, it's recommended to at least provide the image dimensions (ImgWidth, ImgHeight) for full drag & zoom functionality.

 *Zoom configuration:*